Apple Walnut Cake

 Thanks Heather!
 I love fall with all the fresh apples!

 Thank you Kelly!
-I appreciate it, and yes it’s very moist and tender!
+I appreciate it!

 It’s really delicious Kathryn!
 Don’t tell anyone but sometimes I use my fork and mash it and then put it in my yogurt!
 Yum.